 In this tutorial I’ll be demonstrating how you can use a photo to make a clipping mask with text in Illustrator.
 It will create the appearance that your text is made of a photo.
 We’ll also be utilizing a simple trick to make a pop-out effect where it appears as if certain areas of the subject/photo are popping out from the text.

 The following is a brief overview of the steps we’ll be taking to make a clipping mask with text in Illustrator.
-For a more in-depth learning experience with step-by-step instructions I would recommend watching the video tutorial at the top of the page.
+For a more in-depth learning experience with step-by-step instructions I would recommend watching the video tutorial below:

 Make A Clipping Mask with Text in Illustrator